zero-cli/zero-test/README.md

 Write code, add tests, and run `zero-test`.

+Supports ES modules, React and/or TypeScript.

-**No Babel config or TypeScript config necessary.** Supports ES modules, React and/or TypeScript.
+✨ **No Babel config or TypeScript config necessary.**

 ## License